xcart/xcart-docs/_pages/kb_en/modules/mailchimp_integration_with_e-commerce_support/configuring_the_mailchimp_integration_with_e-commerce_support_module.md

        Discount coupons configured using any fields on top of this set (for example, a coupon for which a product category or a product class has been specified) will not be imported into Mailchimp.

 * **Site connection code**: This is the field where your mc.js connection code snippet needs to be added.
-Once added via this field, the snippet is installed on your store website so that MailChimp can insert javascript for features.
+Once added via this field, the snippet is installed on your store website so that Mailchimp can insert javascript for features.
 Namely, mc.js is needed so your store website can display this block: https://mailchimp.com/features/custom-forms/.
 In most cases, you will not have to add the mc.js code snippet via this field manually: the snippet will appear in this field automatically as soon as your store has been fully connected to Mailchimp.
 The connection process is considered fully completed after your store data has been [uploaded to Mailchimp](#e-commerce-features-setup).
 After the completion of the connection process, you see your connected store in your Mailchimp account and can access the respective settings:
    ![xc5_mailchimp_store_connected.png]({{site.baseurl}}/attachments/ref_ST1QnErC/xc5_mailchimp_store_connected.png)

    By this point, the field "Site connection code" on the Mailchimp addon settings page in your X-Cart store should already contain the mc.js code snippet you require.
 All you need to do is just to make sure it is there.

    {% note warning %}
-   Attention users upgrading from an older Mailchimp integration version _without_ the "Site connection code" field to a newer version _with_ this field:
+   Attention the users upgrading from an older Mailchimp integration version _without_ the "Site connection code" field to a newer version _with_ this field:

    After the upgrade, the Mailchimp addon settings page in your X-Cart store Admin area will have the new field, but the snippet will not be there as you have already completed the store connection process before the upgrade.
 To get the snippet in place, you will need to update your store data using the button **Update store data** in the **E-Commerce features setup** section; after that the mc.js code snippet should appear in the "Site connection code" field automatically.